Types of Salads Everyone Must Know

 Types of Dressings:

-- Vinaigrette Dressings
+- Vinaigrette Dressings – Oil and vinegar based

 - Mayonnaise-Based Dressings

-Types of Salad
+The Three Variations of Salad

-Tossed salads are the most common salad and are prepared by tossing the greens and garnishes (Such as tomatoes, onions, or cucumber) in a dressing.
+Tossed salads are the most common kind of salad and are prepared by tossing the greens and garnishes (Such as tomatoes, onions, or cucumber) in a dressing.
 A tossed salad uses leafy vegetables such as lettuce, spinach or watercress.
 It is important to remember that the greens be well dried before tossing.
 If the leaves are wet, the dressing won’t properly adhere to the greens causing the dressing to become watered down and generally unenjoyable.
 They can be garnished with many different ingredients such as nuts, cheese, fruits, and vegetables.
 All kinds of dressings can be used including a light oil and vinegar dressing to a hearty hot bacon dressing.